c0rmac/cormac.github.io/_i18n/en/_pages/about.md

 I am a part-time software engineer.
-I am training in Mathematics and Statistics as a postgraduate course at Trinity College Dublin and I am in my fourth year.
-This is the last year of my undergraduate degree and I intend to do a postgraduate course afterwards.
+I am training in Mathematics and Statistics for my postgraduate degree at Trinity College Dublin and I am currently in my fourth (and final) year.
+I intend to undertake a postgraduate degree in Applied Mathematics in TUM afterwards.

 Pure Mathematics
 ======